Transatel/cleanflux/README.md

 The env name is defined in this file.

 To instantiate the conda env for the project, in a shell placed in the project root directory:

     $ conda env create

 #### Classic Virtual Env

-Once you have created the virtual env, install dependencies by
+Once you have created the virtual env, install dependencies by:

     pip install -r requirements_pip.txt